Imagine you’re at a party, looking sharp as hell, chatting with friends, and enjoying your cocktail.

 2. Pour over ice.

-This is my little sample I made to taste the cocktail, but normally I’d use a .
+This is my little sample I made to taste the cocktail, but normally I’d use a Rocks glass.

-I prefer or because these do not melt as fast as regular, refrigerator-produced ice cubes, which means your cocktail will dilute more slowly.
+I prefer the large block ice cubes or ice spheres because these do not melt as fast as regular, refrigerator-produced ice cubes, which means your cocktail will dilute more slowly.

 3. Garnish with orange and lemon peel.